 A road trip along Iceland’s Ring Road (which loops the entire island) is one of the most popular things to do in Iceland.
 This takes a minimum of 7 days, and can easily be stretched to 10 days.
 A road trip along the Ring Road will give you a chance to see every part of Iceland, from the black beaches of the south coast to the highlands in the east, whale watching in the north and the fjords of the west.
-If you can’t quite manage 7-10 days, a road trip around the southeast is a great shorter option that takes 4-5 days.
+If you can’t quite manage 7-10 days, a road trip around the southeast is a great shorter option that takes 4 – 5 days.
+Check out this 8 day Iceland itinerary to help you in planning an unforgettable road trip in Iceland.
 Do the Golden Circle, travel to picturesque Vik and see Seljalandsfoss and Skogafoss waterfalls, travel from Vik to Hofn and see black beaches and Skaftafell National Park.
 Take some time to relax in Hofn before travelling back to Reykjavik, stopping at tourist favourites such as the Jökulsárlón Glacier Lagoon on the way.

 Most Iceland travel experts will advise you to get out of Reykjavik as soon as possible and head out into the countryside.
 But Iceland’s capital shouldn’t be completely looked over.
 There are many things to do in Reykjavik that gives you a lesson in Icelandic architecture, history and overall culture.
 Check out the jaw-dropping Hallgrímskirkja Cathedral that seems to mirror the basalt columns so often found in Iceland’s nature.
 The Perlan restaurant is another great place to visit, offering fine-dining in a revolving glass dome.
 There are also a bunch of great museums including the National Museum of Iceland, Reykjavik Art Museum and the Maritime Museum just to name a few.